-The Board of Trustees of Earthjustice has interpreted the provisions of the California's Uniform Prudent Management of Institutional Funds Act ("CUPMIFA") to allow endowment funds to be appropriated for expenditure or accumulated as Earthjustice determines is prudent for the uses, benefits, purposes, and duration for which the endowment funds were established.
+The Board of Trustees of Earthjustice has interpreted the provisions of the California's Uniform Prudent Management of Institutional Funds Act ("CUPMIFA") as requiring the preservation of the fair value of the original gifts as of the gift date of the donor restricted endowment funds absent explicit donor stipulations to the contrary, and to allow endowment funds to be appropriated for expenditure or accumulated as Earthjustice determines is prudent for the uses, benefits, purposes, and duration for which the endowment funds were established.
 Unless stated otherwise in the gift instrument, the assets in an endowment fund are donor-restricted assets until appropriated for expenditure by Earthjustice.
 In accordance with CUPMIFA, Earthjustice considers the following factors in making a determination to appropriate or accumulate donor restricted endowment funds: